- The Bodies of “Others”: Compassionate Cross-Cultural Care

 Just like individuals, family groups (or groups of friends) have a story.
 They usually have many versions of the same story.

 When a family faces a health crisis – such as when a child has a serious chronic illness or a family member enters hospice care – questions of meaning and of who each person means to the others naturally surface.

 Often, there is a void of some kind, the prospect of losing someone, or the reality that a sibling or a spouse has received less attention as someone else in the family needed immediate help in dealing with illness or end of life.

 What can be and must be said in the group — in an uplifting and collaborative way, with laughter, playfulness, fondness, and, where necessary, truth-telling?

-Through an engaging, facilitated game, allowing families to share stories at bedside or in another comfortable setting, Sara helps family and close friend groups to make enduring meaning of changes in their sense of their wholeness by group-focused, arts-based healing.
+Through an engaging, facilitated experience, allowing families to share stories and structured non-verbal moments at bedside or in another comfortable setting, Sara helps family and close friend groups to make enduring meaning of changes in their sense of their wholeness by group-focused, arts-based healing.

 Won't discussing such things be painful to our family member or to us?

 Often the person who is ill or even dying will gain comfort from knowing the family is playing (not working) to carry on without them at the center or to become more balanced.

 Family members need each other as a source of support.
 It is easier to build the foundation before the loss than after, when people tend to retreat into their private griefs.